Raytracer76/OnDisplayOff/README.md

 ## Usage

 ### Installation & Setup
-1. Build the project or download a release
+1. Download the self-contained executable from releases or build from source
-2. Run `OnDisplayOff.exe`
+2. Run `OnDisplayOff.exe` (no .NET installation required)
 3. Double-click the system tray icon to open settings
 4. Configure your preferred action and grace period